 On December 18, 2019, the Company completed its first shipment of pre-rolled cannabis to Saskatchewan.
 This shipment marked the second province to receive the Company's cannabis products.
-The products are offered through The Pot Shack, a dispensary located in Saskatoon.
+The products were initially offered through The Pot Shack, a dispensary located in Saskatoon.
+The Company now has a direct to store model in place to serve all retail stores in Saskatchewan.